openstack-archive/kolla-kubernetes/doc/source/host-setup.rst

 Choose a **development install** if you will frequently pull or contribute patches.
 A development install allows you to ```git pull``` within the repository in order to use the latest code without having to re-install.
-It also removes the need to copy files to system directories such as /etc/kolla, and allows you to use ```git diff``` to see all code or resource file changes that you or the system has made.
+It also saves the trouble to copy files to system directories such as /etc/kolla, and allows you to use ```git diff``` to see all code or resource file changes that you or the system has made.